 Parish: Capel

 Settlement: Remote from a settlement centre

 Gross area (ha): 0.70

 Developable area (ha): 0.69

 Site type: Greenfield site in rural area

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: 21

-Issues to consider: Green Belt Designation; AONB (2 component parts); Ecological interest; notable feature/designation; Highway Matters; Potential Drainage Considerations; Heritage matters (adjacent to listed building); ALC: Grade 3
+Issues to consider: MGB; HLC Period: Boundary Lost 0-25%, Early post-medieval; APA: Historic Settlement - Tudeley; ALC: GRADE 3; LCA: Forested Plateau; Highway Matters; Potential Drainage Considerations; Heritage: adjacent to Listed Building

 Site Description: Site is a greenfield site.
 There are no existing buildings.
+The

-The parcel is adjoined by the main railway line, cemetery, allotments and residential properties.
+parcel is adjoined by the main railway line, cemetery, allotments and residential properties.
 It has boundaries comprising trees, hedging and some domestic boundaries.
 This has a frontage with Hartlake Road.
 It has a slight slope down southwards towards an adjacent pond.
-There are views of the northern parcel from the 0 railway bridge area and rear of the adjacent residential properties.
-Suitability: Unsuitable: see reason below Availability: Available Single awarabia A chiovability: Single ownership N/A Achievability: Sustainability Air quality is given a mixed score.
-There is a high risk to Assessment: deterioration of local air quality.
-Traffic will increase substantially Assessment. and movement of vehicles into Royal Tunbridge Wells via the A26 (existing AQMA) is realistic.
-Likewise, a worsening of the AQMA on Tonbridge High Street must be considered (cross boundary impacts).
-Conversely, the new settlement will be designed to discourage private car use with active and shared transport given priority.
-This will bring large benefits.
-Generally, biodiversity constraints are limited.
-There is no risk the Ashdown Forest and the site is not within an SSSI Impact Risk Zone.
-Scores are applied to reflect the constraints in the south (LWS and ancient woodland).
-The business score is positive and reflects the number of new customers that could support existing businesses.
-Provision of new business space is likely to be significant.
+There are views of the northern parcel from the railway bridge area and rear of the adjacent residential properties.
+Suitability: This site is remote from the settlement centre and unlikely to be sustainable in this context.
+It is therefore unsuitable.
+It has been considered in the context of the Tudeley Village new settlement reasonable alternative which concludes this option is not sustainable.
+Availability: Available Single ownership Achievability: N/A Sustainability Assessment: This site forms SA Reasonable Alternative Option 3 i.e. not intended for allocation.
+Traffic would increase substantially and movement of vehicles into the AQMAs in Royal Tunbridge Wells and Tonbridge is likely.
+Conversely, master planning would ensure the new settlement is designed to discourage private car use with active and shared transport options given priority.
+This would bring large benefits.
+A mixed score for air quality is applied.
+Biodiversity constraints such as designated sites exist in the south (ancient woodland and local wildlife sites).
+Undesignated habitat such as hedgerows and ponds are likely to be impacted, although a strong commitment to net gains would lessen impacts in the long term.
+Business scores positively, reflecting the number of new customers that could support existing businesses and the likely significant provision of new business space.
 However, this is offset by losses to the rural economy from developing upon agricultural fields.
-For this reason, the positive score does not reach the maximum.
 The climate change score reflects the increase in energy and fuel demands created by the new development with consideration of the fact that a master planning approach is more likely to implement adaptation measures and support alternative fuels.
 Deprivation scores positively to reflect the substantial regeneration benefit.
-However, maximum scores cannot be applied as the proposals are unlikely to address existing problems of fuel poverty.
-All new educational pressures created are expected to be met by provision of new or extended schools.
-Adult education facilities are not considered, and it is expected that Royal Tunbridge Wells will continue to meet this demand.
-Capel is not a key ward for a focus on employment.
-However, it will benefit from new employment space and job creation, which would offset the loss of agricultural jobs from development on agricultural land.
+New educational pressures are expected to be met by provision of new or extended schools.
+Adult education facilities are not considered, and it is expected that Royal Tunbridge Wells would continue to meet this demand.
+The site would benefit from new employment space and job creation, which would offset the loss of agricultural jobs from development on agricultural land.

 Equality scores positively with access to facilities for those with impairments felt to be possible with a strong master planning approach.